"Everyone can rise above their circumstances and achieve success if they are dedicated and passionate about what they do."

 Overseeing the financial performance of the school, making sure its money is well spent.

-This was formalised by the LA governor services on March 20th 2017
+This was formalised by the LA governor services on March 20th 2017 and reviewed annually.

 a.
 2 parent governors